Ascend/tools/msame/Readme.md

 | --profiler| (Optional) Profiler switch, either true or false.
 Defaults to false.<br> The profiler data is stored in the profiler folder under the directory specified by the --output argument.
 This option and --dump must not be set to true at the same time.
 | --dump| (Optional) Dump switch, either true or false.
 Defaults to false.<br> The dump data is stored in the dump folder under the directory specified by the --output argument.
 This option and --profiler must not be set to true at the same time.
 | --device| (Optional) Specify running device [0,255],default 0.
-| --dymBatch| Dynamic batch parameter， specifies the actual batch of the model input. <br>If ATC model conversion settings --input_shape="data:-1,600,600,3;img_info:-1,3" --dynamic_batch_size="1,2,4,8" , the dymBatch parameter can be set to --dymBatch 2.
+| --dymBatch| (Optional) Dynamic batch parameter， specifies the actual batch of the model input. <br>If ATC model conversion settings --input_shape="data:-1,600,600,3;img_info:-1,3" --dynamic_batch_size="1,2,4,8" , the dymBatch parameter can be set to --dymBatch 2.
-| --dymHW| Dynamic image size parameter， specifies the actual image size of the model input. <br>If ATC model conversion settings --input_shape="data:8,3,-1,-1;img_info:8,4,-1,-1"  --dynamic_image_size="300,500;600,800" , the dymBatch parameter can be set to --dymHW 300,500.
+| --dymHW| (Optional) Dynamic image size parameter， specifies the actual image size of the model input. <br>If ATC model conversion settings --input_shape="data:8,3,-1,-1;img_info:8,4,-1,-1"  --dynamic_image_size="300,500;600,800" , the dymBatch parameter can be set to --dymHW 300,500.
-| --dymDims| Dynamic dimension parameter， specifies the actual shape of the model input. <br>If ATC model conversion settings --input_shape="data:1,-1;img_info:1,-1" --dynamic_dims="224,224;600,600" , the dymDims parameter can be set to --dymDims "data:1,600;img_info:1,600".
+| --dymDims| (Optional) Dynamic dimension parameter， specifies the actual shape of the model input. <br>If ATC model conversion settings --input_shape="data:1,-1;img_info:1,-1" --dynamic_dims="224,224;600,600" , the dymDims parameter can be set to --dymDims "data:1,600;img_info:1,600".
+| --dymShape| (Optional) Dynamic shape parameter， specifies the actual shape of the model input. <br>If ATC model conversion settings --input_shape_range="input1:\[8\~20,3,5,-1\];input2:\[5,3\~9,10,-1\]" , the dymShape parameter can be set to --dymShape "input1:8,3,5,10;input2:5,3,10,10". <br>This parameter must be used with --input and --outputSize.
+| --outputSize| (Optional) Specify the output size of the model.
+If there are several outputs, set several values. <br>In the dynamic shape scenario, the output size of the acquired model may be 0.
+The user needs to estimate an appropriate value according to the input shape to apply for memory.<br>Example： --outputSize "10000,10000,10000".
 | --help| Help information.